LeeAnnEditor/o365hq/blog/Dynamics 365 Sales.md

 You can also add spectators.
 Spectators aren't competing in the game, but they can view it.
 For example, we could add members of the management team to give them visibility into the game.
-Finally, we can specify prizes for this game.
+Finally, we can specify prizes for the game.

 ![](https://o365hq.com/images/542.png)